Key moments in actor Jussie Smollett's Chicago attack

 Feb.
 14

--Chicago detectives say they're interviewing two "persons of interest" from surveillance video.
+- Chicago detectives say the two are the "persons of interest" from surveillance video.

--Chicago police later say local media reports that the attack against Smollett was a hoax are unconfirmed .
+- Chicago police say reports that the attack against Smollett was a hoax are unconfirmed .

 Feb.
 15